LisaHackett97/MS1-Dog-Daycare/README.md

 #### Bugs when viewing in Chrome and Edge Browsers

-- One image not displaying on live site in Edge. checked and was the same issue in Chrome
+- One image not displaying on live site in Edge. checked and was the same issue in Chrome.
         - Resolved as file path was not correct.

 - Fieldset too narrow in landscape mode, elements were overflowing.